Skip to content

 Deposit requirements and affordability

-Affordability is assessed using the rental coverage ratio (also called the interest coverage ratio or ICR).
-Most lenders require the expected monthly rent to be at least 125% to 145% of the monthly mortgage payment, calculated at a stressed interest rate (typically 5.5% or the pay rate plus a margin, whichever is higher).
+To check the mortgage is affordable, lenders use a rental coverage ratio, sometimes called the interest coverage ratio or ICR: the expected monthly rent set against the monthly mortgage payment.
+Most want the rent to be at least 125% to 145% of that payment, worked out at a stressed interest rate (usually 5.5%, or the pay rate plus a margin, whichever is higher).

-Affordability is assessed using the rental coverage ratio (also called the interest coverage ratio or ICR).
-Most lenders require the expected monthly rent to be at least 125% to 145% of the monthly mortgage payment, calculated at a stressed interest rate.
+To check the mortgage is affordable, lenders use a rental coverage ratio, sometimes called the interest coverage ratio or ICR: the expected monthly rent set against the monthly mortgage payment.
+Most want the rent to be at least 125% to 145% of that payment, worked out at a stressed interest rate.

 Typical BTL requirements